kaye360/joshkaye/src/pages/articles/content/what-a-small-business-owner-needs-to-know-website.md

 The goal isn’t just to provide information, it’s to actively lead users toward becoming paying customers.
 Every click should get them closer to making that decision.
 As a matter of fact, the fewer the clicks necessary, the better!
 This is the basis on which I design my websites for small businesses.

 ## Your website should have <mark>one primary business goal</mark>
 The first step to building a website that works is to define its main goal.
-The easist way to do this is ask yourself: Say a person - a potential customer - arrives on your site for the first time.
-What do I want this visitor to do when they land on my site?
+The easiest way to do this is ask yourself: Say a new person (a potential customer!) arrives on your site for the first time.
+What do I want this visitor to do when they land on my site in a best case scenario?
 The answer is simple: You want to turn them into a customer.

 But how?
 The key is in understanding what action you want them to take.
 Do you want visitors to call you?
 Fill out a form for a quote or consultation?
 Request more information about your services?
 Defining this goal will set the foundation for the rest of your website strategy.